 One of the hardest-hit areas in medicine today is a lack of primary care medical professionals.
 Between healthcare reform and the increasing number of older Americans retiring, there are not enough healthcare providers to fill these needs in the field of medicine today.
 This, coupled with statistics that show students entering into general medicine in medical school are on the decline, show that general practice and primary care are two of the most needed, yet hardest-hit areas of medicine.
+The decline of students entering medical fields is due to the number of positions currently available in American medical school, instead students are choosing to enroll in a Carribean med school and others.

 However, across the U.S., the support and encouragement of other medical professionals into the primary care role has begun to ease the shortage experienced.
 Nurse practitioners are increasingly called upon to provide the general medical services to patients in hospitals, medical offices, clinics and treatment centers.
 These highly-trained nurses are not only managing the role formerly reserved for doctors, only, but are giving patients the best of both worlds through top-quality medical care and the skills of a well-educated nurse.
 Many states, in fact, are allowing nurse practitioners to practice medicine without the supervision of a doctor, proving that the level of education and experience needed to obtain the title of nurse practitioner is on par with the skills and education gained through a medical school program.